 One of the leading figures in the movement was Boris Angelushev, an alumnus of the Berlin Academy of Arts, who encouraged others to join him upon his return to Bulgaria.
 This emerging collective included names such as Vasil Barakov, Aleksander Poplilov, Milka Peykova, Vladislav Paskalev, Olga Yoncheva, Ivan Kiosseff, Kancho Kanev, Todor Vardjiev, Stefan Gruev, and Kiril Gogov.
 Another major figure in our country’s contemporary type design history was Vasil Yonchev, who conducted a detailed analysis of Paleographic, Old Bulgarian, Glagolitic and Cyrillic scripts, coming away with insightful conclusions on the merits of their graphic coherence, synthesis, and cultural philosophy.

-We have always placed a special emphasis on creating diverse, high-quality typefaces with support for extended Cyrillic scripts, and this helped create some of our latest releases, including Uni Neue, Singel, Noah and Squad.
+We have always placed a special emphasis on creating diverse, high-quality commercial typefaces with support for extended Cyrillic scripts, and this helped create some of our latest releases, including Uni Neue, Singel, Noah, and Squad.
 Last year we also published Slovic, which incorporates characteristic elements from Old Church Slavonic, and is the first in a series of experimental variable typefaces that aim to explore the traits and distinct features of Cyrillic type development.